Curl Up With These 10 New Books This Month

 9. Maggie Smith: A Biography by Michael Coveney ($28): You know her best as the Dowager from Downton Abbey or from Harry Potter, but Dame Maggie Smith has had a long, lustrous career.
 This biography was written with the actress’ blessing, and also includes interviews with family and friends.
 Grab a scone and a pot of tea and deep dive into one of Britain’s treasures. (out December 29)

-10. The Song of Hartgrove Hall by Natasha Solomons ($16): England in the ‘40s, grief, love and family.
+by Natasha Solomons ($16): England in the ‘40s, grief, love and family.
 Want us to keep going?
-This new novel from author Natasha Solomon will transport you through a family filled with music and legacy. (out December 29)
+This new novel from author Natasha Solomon will transport you through a family filled with music and legacy. (

 Tell us what looks good to you in the comments or what you’ll be reading this winter break!